 But many authors differ in their opinion with regard to enucleation of large dentigerous cysts.
 This is largely due to the fact that larger cystic cavities lack organization of a blood clot and formation of new bone is questionable.
 A blood clot in a devitalized area is a great risk, as it can easily become infected and may lead to the unwanted consequences of local inflammation.
 There is also possibility of nerve damage and incomplete removal of cystic lining due to the encompassment of the roots of the posterior teeth by the cyst.

 However, in a large case series study[Figure 11] a decision tree for treating large unilocular cysts of the jaws has been suggested.
 The authors recommended enucleation for all the unilocular cysts irrespective of its size followed by chemical cauterization.
 They also deferred biopsy prior to a definitive surgical procedure as a valid practice.
-This is because the wound created by biopsy may impede clean first hand surgical procedure with regards to tissue planes and wound infection.[15,16]
+This is because the wound created by biopsy may impede clean first-hand surgical procedure with regards to tissue planes and wound infection.[15,16]

-Figure 11: Decision tree for unilocular cystic lesion in mandibular third molar area that tends to extend in the ascending ramus
+Figure 11.
+Decision tree for unilocular cystic lesion in mandibular third molar area that tends to extend in the ascending ramus

-We strongly agree with the tenet and further believe that water tight primary closures followed by unstressed jaw movements are crucial for uneventful bone regeneration after enucleation therapy.
+We strongly agree with the tenet and further believe that watertight primary closures followed by unstressed jaw movements are crucial for uneventful bone regeneration after enucleation therapy.

-The above described approach will certainly prevent the aggressive radical treatment protocol, which would be taxing both to the patient as well as surgical team.
+The above-described approach will certainly prevent the aggressive radical treatment protocol, which would be taxing both to the patient as well as surgical team.
 Therefore, in such cases conservative treatment does have a far better advantage to minimize the postoperative morbidity.
-In our opinion this method of treatment would stand us a chance of a radical option if need arises in the course of patient follow-up.
+In our opinion, this method of treatment would stand us a chance of a radical option if need arises in the course of patient follow-up.

-We have observed in our present case, the therapy enucleation alone may holds well in such young aged patients provided proper preoperative diagnosis and meticulous surgery is carried out.
+We have observed in our present case, the therapy enucleation alone may hold well in such young aged patients provided proper preoperative diagnosis and meticulous surgery is carried out.
 Conversely, the technique chosen largely depends on the surgeon, as even the best technique will not be satisfactory if incorrectly carried out and our case is not an exception.

 There are no conflicts of interest.